nmingotti/Cuis-Smalltalk-PostgreSQL/README.md

 * Write a GUI for interactions
 * It would be nice to have some default readable text output in Transcript.
 Problem: the default font in Transcript is not monospace.
 It does not seem wise to change that.
+* It depends on **WebClient** for the **md5** algorithm.
+Maybe better just to copy the algorithm here, since it is also outdated, it may get cancelled from the other package sooner or later.
+* In a second check see if it is reasonable to keep the dependency on package **SqueakCompatibility**.

 ## How to run the tests